1. Home

 Brightspace – Grading

 Quick Eval is found by clicking “Grades & Feedback” in the green nav bar.
-(You can also access this on the Brightspace home page and it will display items to grade for all of your courses.)
-This is a great place to go for grading student work because you can immediately see all submissions that need to be graded, and as you go, the graded items drop off the list.
-When you open Quick Eval, you’ll see two tabs (see image below).
+(You can also access this on the Brightspace home page and it will allow you to grade items within all of your courses.)
+Quick Eval let’s you immediately see all submissions that need to be graded, and as you go, the graded items drop off the Quick Eval list.
+When you open Quick Eval, you’ll see two tabs (see image below):

 Submissions: The Submission view shows both what needs grading and also places a symbol next what you’ve graded but not yet published.
 You can sort by activity name and then click on a student’s name to begin the grading.
 (After grading one student, you can navigate to the next, using the arrows at top right of grading window.)